runnerway/neo4j-gremlin-bolt/README.md

 mvn clean install
 ````

-To run the Tinkerpop integration test you need a running instance of the neo4j
+To run the Tinkerpop integration tests you need a running instance of the neo4j
 server.
 The easiest way to get one up and running is by using the official neo4j
 docker image: